Author: Jameel Manji, Founder, Manji Law, P.C.

 I.T. or computing

-An immigration lawyer can help you or your employer explain whether your qualifications are sufficient for an employment, as well as any additional documentation you require to obtain this visa.
+An immigration lawyer can help you or your employer explain whether your qualifications and work experience are sufficient for employment, as well as any additional documentation you require to obtain this visa.

 Understanding the H1B Visa Process

 The H-1B labor visa process requires a United States company employer to begin the procedure by sending the H-1B petition to the United States Citizenship and Immigration Services (USCIS).
-Plus, since there is a statutory cap put on the number of H-1B visas provided throughout any calendar year, a law firm with immigration experience is helpful in getting your visa application accepted by USCIS the first time.
+Plus, since there is a statutory H-1B cap put on the number of H-1B visas provided throughout any calendar year, a law firm with immigration experience is helpful in getting your visa application accepted by USCIS the first time.

 Although the cap presently stands at 65,000 foreign employees in certifying specialized professions, there is an extra 20,000 for those who have a Master’s degree from a United States university.
-Applications for labor visa can be sent as early as April for the following year.
-Since the need often surpasses the accessibility of these visas, the USCIS performs a lottery of the petitions within the first five days of April each year.
+Applications for a labor visa can be sent as early as April for the following year.
+Since the need often surpasses the accessibility of these visas, the USCIS performs a lottery of the visa petitions within the first five days of April each year.

-This is why employers and their authorized lawyers should submit petitions for visas within this period.
+This is why employers and their authorized lawyers should submit H-1B petitions for visas within this period.
 USCIS’s pre-registration system performs a visas lottery for special labor visa cases.
 As the laws continue to evolve, hiring a reputable immigration attorney is wise.

 Navigating the H-1B Visas Application Process

-Due to the reasonably low acceptances by USCIS, in relation to the high need for employees, many attorneys choose different ways of handling the H-1B labor visas application process.
+Due to the reasonably low acceptances by USCIS, in relation to the high need for employees, many attorneys choose different ways of handling the H-1B visas labor condition application process.
 For example, some utilize other classifications like the L-1A for executives and upper management, the L-1B for specialized employees of multinational corporations, and the E2 Treaty visa for investors.